muratkars/workshop/exercise-3/README.md

     pvc-658c765c-6f60-11e8-9e48-0698b18c8dc8-rep-fc44bf78c-vxssz     1/1       Running   0          1m
     ```

-    Confirm that both pgset-0 and pgest-1 are runnung and OpenEBS controller with 3 replicas each are created.
+    Confirm that both pgset-0 and pgest-1 are running and OpenEBS controller with 3 replicas each are created.

 5. Get the list of PVCs and PVs created for your application.